pdxpro0098/100_C_Programs/README.md

 ✔️ 29.
 Program to perform Linear Search in a given array of numbers:

-30. Displaying the sum of row and columns of a double dimension array.
+✔️ 30.
+Displaying the sum of row and columns of a 2 dimension array.

-31. Program to enter a number and sort the digits in ascending order.
+✔️ 31.
+Program to enter a number and sort the digits in ascending order.
 Display the new digit so obtained.

 32. Store N elements in an array WORK and compute the total number of times M occurs in WORK.
 Where N and M are the inputs alongwith the elements of the array.
 Program to print the frequency of M in an array of N elements.